 South of Piccadilly Gardens with many oriental restaurants, it retains a far eastern feel since a paifang archway was installed as a gift to the Chinese community in 1987.

-Manchester City Centre has 2 theatres, The Palace Theatre and Manchester Opera House.
-Manchester Art Gallery, Peoples History Museum, Museum of Science & Industry and National Football Museum.
+Manchester City Centre has 2 historic theatres, The Palace Theatre and Manchester Opera House.
+It also houses Manchester Art Gallery, Peoples History Museum, Museum of Science & Industry and the National Football Museum.

 Railway Stations are located at Piccadilly, Victoria, Oxford Road and Deansgate.
-The Metrolink Stations are: Piccadilly, Piccadilly Gardens, Deansgate, Market Street, Shudehill, St Peters Square and Victoria.
-There are extensive bus routes from Shudehill Interchange and Piccadilly Gardens bus station and National Express coaches to cities across Great Britain.
+The main metrolink Stations are Piccadilly, Piccadilly Gardens, Deansgate, Market Street, Shudehill, St Peters Square and Victoria.
+There are extensive bus routes from Shudehill Interchange and Piccadilly Gardens bus station and National Express coaches to cities across the UK.

-It is no wonder that when there is property to let in Manchester City Centre we have a consistently high level of demand.
-As letting agents, Cardwells manage a number of properties in Manchester City Centre and often find ourselves with tenants waiting for properties in Manchester City Centre.
-If you are thinking of letting or selling a property in Manchester City Centre please either fill in the form or call us on 0161 761 1215 and we would be delighted assist you.
+It is no wonder that when there is property to let in Manchester city centre we have a consistently high level of demand.
+As letting agents, Cardwells manage a number of properties in Manchester city centre and often find ourselves with tenants waiting for properties in Manchester city centre.
+If you are thinking of letting or selling a property in Manchester city centre please either fill in the form or call us on 0161 761 1215 and we would be delighted to assist you.

-Cardwells Estate & Letting Agents will be delighted to help you find a property for sale or to let in Manchester City Centre, if you are looking for a new home or to move house, please just let us know your requirements ([email protected] / 0161 761 1215) and we would be delighted to help you find your dream home.
+Cardwells Estate & Letting Agents will be delighted to help you find a property for sale or to let in Manchester City Centre.
+If you are looking for a new home or to move house, please let us know your requirements ([email protected] / 0161 761 1215) and we would be delighted to help you find your dream home.